qtov/onawoodenblock.com/content/About.md

 I'm writing it in English because I like English, and it offers the possibility for the hundreds of thousands of people awaiting to read my blog to actually be able to.

 Well, that's about it, see ya!

+Edit 12.08.2023: I actually currently co-own a pottery studio, but haven't updated the blog in quite a while, maybe will never do so.
+We'll see.
+No site tho.